International

 The Emergence@International Programme

-The "Emergence@International" programme, launched by the CNRS Institute of Chemistry (INC) in 2019, finances the organization of conferences abroad for approximately thirty CNRS chemists working in breakthrough fields.
+The "Emergence@International" programme, launched by CNRS Chemistry in 2019, finances the organization of conferences abroad for approximately thirty CNRS chemists working in breakthrough fields.

 Italy